Alfresco/docs-alfresco/content-services/latest/admin/security.md

 #### Configuring multiple tickets for authentication

-For each authentication attempt, Alfresco Content Services returns a different session ID, but the same ticket for each user.
+For each authentication attempt, Content Services returns a different session ID, but the same ticket for each user.
 You can configure multiple tickets using the `authentication.ticket.useSingleTicketPerUser` option.

 The `TicketComponent` configuration setting, in `alfresco-global.properties`, has an option called